 Theme: Exploring Mindful Topics: Teaching Tricks and Treats

 Our conference will provide you with a great opportunity to network with colleagues and update your skills.
 Whether you work in secondary/postsecondary or long-term care education or a health care facility, you can expand your knowledge and refresh your outlook at our annual gathering.
 You can also earn Continuing Education Units (CEUs).
-Application has been submitted for Act 48 and PSNA contact hours.
+Application has been submitted for PSNA contact hours.

 This year’s conference will provide you with excellent opportunities to: